ABQ BioPark Aquarium

 The ABQ BioPark Aquarium, located in Albuquerque, New Mexico, United States is a facility of the Albuquerque Biological Park and is located next door to the ABQ BioPark Botanic Garden.
 The ABQ BioPark Aquarium exhibits Gulf of Mexico and South Pacific saltwater species from a variety of habitats, including surf zone, shallow waters, coral reefs, open ocean and deep ocean.
 The highlight of the aquarium is a 285,000 gal shark tank with a 38 ft-wide, 9 ft-high, 8 inch-thick acrylic viewing window.
-Jellies: Aliens of the Sea, featuring moon jellies and Japanese sea nettles, and the Pacific Coral Reef Tunnel are popular with aquarium visitors.

 The South Pacific Gallery features seahorses, pipefishes, and colorfully patterned reef fish.
 The Rio Grande at Central Bridge exhibit in the aquarium lobby offers visitors an opportunity to compare the kinds of fish that lived in the Albuquerque reach of the Rio Grande 100 years ago and those found today.
 The Shark/Ray Encounter allows guests to have a guided, up-close experience with bamboo sharks and stingrays.
 The Albuquerque Biological Park is an accredited member of the Association of Zoos and Aquariums (AZA).